7.2 Administration and governance

 - Family planning

 Founded in 1956 initially as "La maternité heureuse", the association, which in 1960 became the "Mouvement Français pour Le Planning Familial" (MFPF), more commonly known as "Le Planning Familial", is a longstanding advocacy movement which "takes on board all sexual orientations and champions the right to contraception, abortion and sexuality education".
-Accredited by the Ministry of National Education, the association is a highly reputed partner that campaigns in secondary schools and sixth-form colleges (lycées).
+Accredited by the Ministry of Education, the association is a highly reputed partner that campaigns in secondary schools and sixth-form colleges (lycées).
 Pursuant to its framework agreement signed with the aforementioned Ministry, the association is tasked, among other things, with:

 - Developing programmes aimed at preventing sexist and sexual violence in schools by delving into the theme of relationships between girls and boys;